 Excited?
 We are too.

 Want to learn more about electric trucks?
-Join us for our January 18th webinar, featuring Ezekiel Wheeler from Intelligent Labor & Moving, which has the first electric box truck in Massachusetts, and Angie Gompert from Martha's Vineyard Transit Authority, which now runs sixteen electric buses!
-Register here.
+Watch the recording of our January 18th webinar, featuring Ezekiel Wheeler from Intelligent Labor & Moving, which has the first electric box truck in Massachusetts, and Angie Gompert from Martha's Vineyard Transit Authority, which now runs sixteen electric buses!

-Then, on January 19, we are teaming up with our friends at the American Lung Association to host a movie screening of “Unbreathable: The Fight for Clean Air” with a discussion on how the legacy of toxic air is impacting Rhode Island.
-Learn more about the event and RSVP here.
+Then, on January 19, we teamed up with our friends at the American Lung Association to host a movie screening of “Unbreathable: The Fight for Clean Air” with a discussion on how the legacy of toxic air is impacting Rhode Island.
+Watch Unbreathable here.